AdobeDocs/experience-manager-64.en/help/release-notes/cfp-release-notes.md

 ### [!DNL Assets] {#assets-6484}

-* `IndexWriter.merge` causes `OutOfMemoryError` error as smart tagging functionality creates large `/oak:index/lucene` and `/oak:index/ntBaseLucene` indices.
-(NPR-35650)
+* `IndexWriter.merge` causes `OutOfMemoryError` error as smart tagging functionality creates large `/oak:index/lucene` and `/oak:index/ntBaseLucene` indices (NPR-35650).
-* Users are unable to check-in assets after editing those in [!DNL Adobe InDesign] and receive error about lack of permissions.
-(NPR-35340)
+* Users are unable to check-in assets after editing those in [!DNL Adobe InDesign] and receive error about lack of permissions (NPR-35340).
+* When a new version of an existing asset is created after resolving the naming conflict, the metadata of original asset is overwritten (NPR-35939).
+* Private folder auto-generated groups are not maintained and not removed when deleting the folder or when updating the folder with the [!UICONTROL Remove Private Folder Restrictions] option set (NPR-35625).

 #### [!DNL Dynamic Media] {#dynamic-media}